 We must return to the original question, then.
 If it’s not better than a higher refresh rate in any way aside from cost, is 60hz good for gaming at all?
 In our opinion, 60hz/60FPS is perfectly playable, especially in certain types of games.

-If you’re on a tight budget and have a PC that gets roughly 60FPS on the games and settings that you play, there’s little reason to upgrade to an 144hz monitor (it’s worth noting, however, that you’ll be able to get 144FPS outside of games, where the software is less demanding of your software, so if you want the extra smoothness you’ll reap the benefits there).
+If you’re on a tight budget and have a PC that gets roughly 60FPS on the games and settings that you play, there’s little reason to upgrade to an 144hz monitor.
+It’s worth noting, however, that you’ll be able to get 144FPS outside of games, where demand on your hardware is lower, so if you want the extra smoothness you’ll reap the benefits when navigating through your OS.

 If, however, you have hardware that can push 144FPS, you ought to take advantage of those extra frames by purchasing a faster monitor.
-60hz is alright, but if you’ve already spent the money on the hardware to generate those kind of frames, it’s a waste of resources to settle for less.
+60hz is alright, but if you’ve already spent the money on a high-quality CPU and graphics card, settling for less is an inefficient use of resources.
 It’s definitely worth the extra money to enjoy years of faster refresh rates.

 If 60hz is just alright, what’s the best refresh rate?

-For gaming, for 90% of players, 144hz is the golden standard for the vast majority of players.
+For gaming, 144hz is the golden standard for the vast majority of players.
 240hz monitors are slowly becoming more affordable, but even now the cheaper ones hover around the $260 price point.
 360hz monitors are still outrageously expensive, and they offer very little tangible benefit over 240hz, if any.
 Every step up offers diminishing returns in smoothness; 240hz is better than 144hz, but only by a little bit, whereas 144hz is noticeably quicker than 60hz.